supertokens/supertokens-core/README.md

 Supertokens architecture is optimized to add secure authentication for your users without compromising on user and developer experience

+**Three building blocks of SuperTokens architecture**

+1. Frontend SDK: Manages session tokens and renders login UI widgets
+2. Backend SDK: Provides APIs for sign-up, sign-in, signout, session refreshing etc. Your Frontend will talk to these APIs
+3. SuperTokens Core: The HTTP service for the core auth logic and database operations.
+This service is used by the Backend SDK

 ## Table of Contents
 - [🚀 What is SuperTokens?](https://github.com/supertokens/supertokens-core#-what-is-supertokens)
     - [Philosophy](https://github.com/supertokens/supertokens-core#philosophy)